 Enter Missouri Medical Marijuana Telemedicine

 The best and easiest way to get your Missouri medical marijuana card is right over the phone.
-That’s why Green Health has officially introduced Green Health Docs Telemedicine, a system that allows patients to have an evaluation with a licensed physician over the phone.
+That’s why Green Health has officially introduced Green Health Docs Online, a system that allows patients to have an evaluation with a licensed physician over the phone.
 This means that patients throughout the entire state, anywhere in Missouri, can partake in Green Health Docs Telemedicine.

 “This is such an exciting opportunity for patients all throughout Missouri,” Dr. Anand Dugar, owner of Green Health Docs, said in a statement.
 “We’ve had so many people contact us from all over the state who want to get their card.
 We want to be able to serve these patients as quickly, and as easily, as possible.
-Green Health Docs Telemedicine will allow exactly that.”
+Green Health Docs Online will allow exactly that.”

 Setting Up An Evaluation